cysouw/diathesis/text/c05_case.md

 e.
 Er steigt einen Stock höher. (*wo?* 'where')
 :::

-These quantified constituents are not arguments.
-First, they can easily be left out (all verbs in the examples are typical intransitive verbs).
-Second, and more importantly, they cannot be replaced by a pronoun nor be questioned by a question pronoun (viz. *wen/was*).
+These quantified constituents are mostly not arguments.
+First, they can easily be left out (all verbs in the examples above are typical intransitive verbs).
+Second, and more importantly, they cannot be replaced by a pronoun, nor be questioned by a question pronoun (viz. *wen/was*).
 Instead, they are questioned by adverbial interrogative words as listed at the examples above, indicating that the quantified constituents are adverbial phrases, not governed arguments.

-Yet, there is a special class of verbs that appear to obligatorily need such a quantified object, called ~~measure stative dimensional verbs~~ in Gamerschlag [-@gamerschlag2014: 318].
+Yet, there is a special class of verbs that appear to obligatorily need such a quantified object, like *kosten* 'to cost' [@next a], called ~~measure stative dimensional verbs~~ in Gamerschlag [-@gamerschlag2014: 318].
 These objects are interrogated by *wie viel?* 'how much' (though interrogation with *was* 'what' seems also possible with some of them).
 Though debatable, I tend to classify these accusative constituents as arguments.
-Whatever the interpretation, when they are arguments, but also when these constituents are not considered to be arguments, then there is still something special with these verbs.
+Whatever the interpretation, when they are arguments or not, there is in either case something special with these verbs.

 A further argument to consider these accusative constituents as something special is that these verbs cannot be passivised, just like typical intransitive verbs [@next a].
 Even with non-quantified objects, these verbs still prohibit passivisation [@next b].